schallis/house-the-homeless/README.rst

      appcfg.py download_data --config_file=config.yaml --filename=client.csv --url=http://house-the-homeless.appspot.com/remote_api --kind=Client --application=s~house-the-homeless

-.. note:: The authentication for the application must be set to the default Google Auth API for the bulkloader to work.
+*Note*: The authentication for the application must be set to the default Google Auth API for the bulkloader to work.

 Screenshots
 ===========